bitshifter/glam-rs/CONTRIBUTING.md

 opens a pull request.
 When bumping the pinned `BENCH_TOOLCHAIN` in `.github/workflows/bench.yml`, rerun that workflow in the same pull request.

+Counts are also only reproducible for an identical dependency resolution, so the benchmarks pin their own lockfile at `benches/gungraun-baselines/Cargo.lock` instead of using the repository's untracked `Cargo.lock` (which is backed up and restored around the run).
+Bumping the `gungraun` dev-dependency and rerunning `--save` updates the lockfile together with the baselines.

 ## Documentation

 If you feel any documentation could be added or improved please